killershotpy/SMC/README.md

 Remember that the client only sends requests, but in any other case, if you add some code, the client can process the server's responses.

-Also before starting the server, you need to create a configuration file "options_server", in which you must be sure to put the following parameters:
+Also before starting the server, you need to create a configuration file "**options_server**", in which you must be sure to put the following parameters:

     host = "127.0.0.1"
     port = 20001